ufal/ParlaStats/documentation/ProgDoc.md

 - #### 2.2.1 DatabaseOperator
     - `DatabaseOperator(config_path:str="databaseCS.ini")`
     - A mother class for all classes which somehow work with the database, namely creating the database and inserting data into it.
-    - Contains basic functionality needed to successfuly connect to a PostgreSQL database.
+    - Contains basic functionality needed to successfully connect to a PostgreSQL database.
     - The connection to the database is established upon creating an object of this class.
-    - Uses python module `psycopg2`to communicate with PorstgreSQL server.
+    - Uses python module `psycopg2`to communicate with PostgreSQL server.
     - **Attributes:**
         - `connection` - object representing connection to PostgreSQL database.
     - **Methods:**
         - **`__load_configuration(config_path, section)`**
-            - Method responsible for loading and reading th database connection cofiguration files.
+            - Method responsible for loading and reading th database connection configuration files.
             - Reads the **`.ini`** files which should have following format:
-                - $1.$ Database server adress (for now localhost).
+                - $1.$ Database server address (for now localhost).
                 - $2.$ Database to which we are trying to connect.
                 - $3.$ Username
                 - $4.$ Password
             - *parameters:*
-                - `config_path` - Path to the connection cofiguration `.ini` file (`string`).
+                - `config_path` - Path to the connection configuration `.ini` file (`string`).
                     - **default:** `databaseCS.ini`
                 - `section` - Which section of the config file should be read (`string`).
                     - **default:** `postgresql`